Sep 12, 2018

 As a result of this national push toward the use of nonpharmacological therapies for chronic pain, increased health professionals' education and training will be needed to encourage the adoption and appropriate use of the evidence-based approaches.
 In addition, addressing policy barriers, such as those related to reimbursement for these treatments will be important to enable broader use and dissemination.
 Given the changing landscape for pain management, the Forum on Neuroscience and Nervous System Disorders and the Global Forum on Innovation in Health Professional Education will bring together key stakeholders to discuss these treatments and integrative health models for pain management.

-The live event will be held at the National Academy of Sciences Keck Center in Washington DC Dec 4-5 and is sponsored by ACAPT and APTA along with other professional organizations.
-This free workshop is co-chaired by Dr Daniel Cherkin from Kaiser Permanente and Dr. Anthony Delitto from University of Pittsburgh and will be webcast.
-For further information please contact Kim Dunleavy email@example.com or Anna Fahlstrom firstname.lastname@example.org.
+The live event was held at the National Academy of Sciences Keck Center in Washington DC on Dec.
+4-5 and was sponsored by ACAPT and APTA along with other professional organizations.
+The free workshop was co-chaired by Dr. Daniel Cherkin from Kaiser Permanente and Dr. Anthony Delitto from University of Pittsburgh and will be webcast.
+For further information please contact Kim Dunleavy firstname.lastname@example.org or Anna Fahlstrom email@example.com.